lucasvaltl/imrsv.data-documentation/Content.md

 This documentation helps you understand how to use imrsv.data to visualise data and it also helps you understand what is going on inside.

+imrsv.data was built from the start to allow the anyone to visualise data in 3-dimensions.
+As such, we hope that it helps you understand and find patterns in your data.

 ## User Manual

-The app was made to be self-explanator, however it might help to get some tips to get you started.
+The app was made to be self-explanatory, however here are some tips to get you started.

+**Important:** The app is only useable if you have a filepicker installed on your Hololens.
+[OneDrive](https://www.microsoft.com/en-gb/store/p/onedrive/9wzdncrfj1p3?wa=wsignin1.0) is a great choice.

+### Application Start
+The application welcomes you with a screen that prompts you to load a file.
+Upon pressing the load file button, the app will switch to the file picker installed on your device.
+Choose the file you want to load and press "open".

+### Placing The Graph

+As soon as you select a file you will be able to place the graph anywhere in the room.
+The graph will then appear at that exact location

+### Data Manipulation

+You can now manipulate the dimensions being displayed using the UI that was created based on the headers of the data you loaded.
+The UI is made of three main sections:

+- The leftmost section controls how your data is grouped.
+The data will be grouped along this dimension - think of it like the x axis of your graph.
+- The middle section allows you to add a sub-grouping category.
+Each group created will be sub-grouped using this dimension.
+Sub-groups are displayed as tip-tools when gazing at a data point.
+- The rightmost seciton allows you to select the dimensions that are displayed.
+You can chose which dimensions are displayed and how they are aggregated by clicking the `Count`, `Sum` and `Avg` buttons.
+Pressing any button visualises the corresponding dimension, and pressing it again deletes said dimension from the visualisation.

+Use these buttons to change how and which data is being displayed - then walk around the graph to see it from different angles.
+This will hopefully allow you to understand the data better and find new patterns between different dimensions.

+### Changing The Data Loaded

+To change the data you are visualising, just press the `Load Data` button at the top of the UI panel.
+The app will switch to your file picker and you can select a different data set tio visualise.

+## Deployment Manual

+### Application Building / Deployment

+At the time of writing, the application is not yet available in the Windows App Store.
+Therefore, the application needs to be built and deployed on the Hololens device manually.
+The following steps need to be followed:

+1. First the Unity project needs to be loaded using Unity.
+The Unity version used for this proejct was [Unity 2017.1f3]()
+2. Then the application needs to be built and deployed to the device.
+Just follow the steps outlined [here](https://developer.microsoft.com/en-us/windows/mixed-reality/holograms_100#compile_the_visual_studio_solution).
+Make sure Unity is set up correctly as detailed by the guide.

 ## Dependencies

-This app is entirely dependent on the HoloToolkit  (soon to be renamed to MixedRealityToolkit-Unity) provided by Microsoft.
+This app is dependent on the HoloToolkit  (soon to be renamed to MixedRealityToolkit-Unity) provided by Microsoft.
 This toolkit is constantly being updated and improved.
-Therefore, future changes may break the code of this application.
+Therefore, future changes may break this application.
 As such, careful note needs to be taken when updating to a newer version of the HoloToolkit.
+The version of the toolkit used for this project is `v1.2017.1.0`.
+The newest version can be found [here](https://github.com/Microsoft/MixedRealityToolkit-Unity/releases).

+Other dependencies include:
+- The JSON parser is based on the [JSOBObject](https://github.com/mtschoen/JSONObject/blob/master/JSONObject.cs) class by Matt Shoen
+- The CSV parser is based on the [CSV2Table](https://www.assetstore.unity3d.com/en/#!/content/36443) parser by Yoon ChangSik

 The rest of the application was entirely self-written - and as such is not dependent on any other library/external code.

-## Developer Manual
+## Documentation

-This developer manual is intended at developers who want to extend the application or are just curios as to how it works.
-The application can be easily extended by plugging new classes into the existing infrastructure.
+This documentation is intended at developers who want to extend the application or are just curios as to how it works.
+The application can be easily extended by plugging new classes into the existing infrastructure in order to extend the apps functionalities.

 ### App Manager